eduvpn/documentation/ROADMAP.md

   of discovery files
 - Browser generated WireGuard private key (in portal so server never knows it)
 - Generate QR code in browser instead of on the server
-- implement PSK per config/user for WireGuard (similar to tls-crypt-v2 with OpenVPN)?

 ## For Future Consideration (>= 3.1)